cryptoballot/cryptoballot/readme.md

 `<voter-public-key>` is the voter's rsa public key for this vote.
 It is base64 encoded and contains no line breaks.

-`<unsigned-ballot>` is the ballot to be signed.
-It is encoded as a base64 binary blob and contains no line breaks.
-Generally it is blinded, but if a voter does not desire anonimity, they may choose just to base64 encode an unblinded ballot.
+`<unsigned-ballot-hash>` is the SHA512 hash of the ballot to be signed.
+It is encoded in hex.
+Generally it is blinded, but if a voter does not desire anonimity, they may choose just to use the raw hex-encoded SHA512 of an unblinded ballot.
 See below under "BallotBox Server" for the ballot specification.

 `<voter-signature>` is the base64 encoded signature of the entire body up to this point (excluding headers and the linebreak immidiately preceding the signature).